michiganhackers/photo-assassin-android-app/README.md

 # Photo Assassin
-A game based off the [Assassin game](https://en.wikipedia.org/wiki/Assassin_(game)) where the user takes a picture of their target and facial recognition immediately registers it.
+A game based off the [Assassin game](https://en.wikipedia.org/wiki/Assassin_(game)) where the user takes a picture of their target without their target noticing.

 ## Getting Started